$41.98 - $68.83 Hourly

 Qualifications

-Valid Washington State license or compact RN license
+Valid Washington State or compact RN license

 Physical Requirements